datacommonsorg/data/scripts/proteinInteractionEBI/README.md

-# Importing ontology dataset molecular interaction from the European Bioinformatics Institute (EMBL-EBI)
+# Importing ontology dataset of molecular interaction from the European Bioinformatics Institute (EMBL-EBI)

 ## Table of Contents